 The Associate of Science, or transfer, degree in Animal Sciences allows students to complete 50 percent of the requirements for a bachelor's degree in Animal Sciences from the College of Food, Agricultural, and Environmental Sciences in Columbus.
 Students in the Animal Sciences program choose one of five specializations: Beef, Dairy, Horse, Small Ruminant, or Swine.

-The curriculum is a balance between livestock classes and general education designed to help a student excel upon graduation or as they transition into a bachelor’s degree.
+The curriculum for the Beef Specialization, Small Ruminant Specialization, and Swine Specialization in the Animal Sciences major is a balance between livestock classes and general education designed to help a student excel upon graduation or as they transition into a bachelor’s degree.
 The Animal Science classes include principles in nutrition, health, reproduction, genetics, anatomy, and management systems.
 Students may also take courses in sustainable agriculture, forages, animal appreciation, and manure management.

 Animal Sciences students will also participate in supervised, practical management classes at the Ohio State ATI Farm.
 These courses provide students with the opportunity to apply skills about routine cattle, sheep, or swine management learned in the classroom.
 Students are encouraged to think independently and evaluate and solve problems under the guidance of the livestock facilities manager.
 Students assist in the daily husbandry and responsibilities of the livestock.